joelpitk/metar.fi/README.md

 A tool for viewing METAR information from multiple airports at a glance.
-Visit metar.fi to see it in action.
+Visit https://www.metar.fi to see it in action.

 ## Getting started
 1. Run `npm install`